reuelsc/SCCMDocs.pt-br/sccm/core/clients/manage/manage-clients.md

 ### <a name="to-configure-client-cache-size-in-client-settings"></a>Para configurar o tamanho do cache do cliente nas Configurações do Cliente

-A partir da versão 1606, você pode ajustar o tamanho da pasta de cache do cliente sem precisar reinstalar o cliente.
-Para fazer isso, configure o tamanho do cache do cliente no console do Configuration Manager usando as Configurações do Cliente.
+Ajuste o tamanho do cache do cliente sem precisar reinstalar o cliente configurando o tamanho do cache no console do Configuration Manager usando as Configurações do Cliente.

 1. No console do Configuration Manager, vá até **Administração** > **Configurações do Cliente**.